tiggerntatie/sffloat/README.md

 * sfradians replaces radians

 ## notes on functionality
+* Operation with standard functions is not sophisticated and follows the same rules that are used for ordinary multiplication (minimum significant figures propagate as-is).
 * When ordinary floating point numbers are used with `SFFloat` values, the floating point values are considered to have unlimited precision.
 * Addition or subtraction operations on `SFFloat` values may result in "zero" or "negative" significant